KariHab/HackerNews_content/README.md

-# Job_Aggretator
+# Hacker News Content

-A python script to retrieve Software jobs in Canada from Indeed!
+Using the API from https://github.com/HackerNews/API